Buy tear plate at JAERA

 This type of checker plate has a regular arrangement of individual almond-shaped bumps that are distributed diagonally offset to each other over the entire surface.
 Mandorl sheets offer good slip resistance and good rolling properties and are often used as a base for work platforms or loading ramps.

-JAERA further processing service
+JAERA service for further processing

 Do you have individual wishes for your tear plates?
 We are happy to implement these in our further processing service.